We identified 228 publicly reported settlements that resulted in policy changes and over $2,373,085,597.00 in monetary compensation to victims.

 Los Angeles, California 2022

-David Bond filed a federal lawsuit against the Los Angeles Police Department (LAPD), alleging that they violated his civil rights and used excessive force against him.
+David Bond filed a federal lawsuit against the Los Angeles Police Department (LAPD), alleging that LAPD officers violated his civil rights and used excessive force against him.

 The case was settled for $300,000.

-In 2020, David Bond was shot and injured by a police projectile during a protest in response to the murder of George Floyd.
-Bond claims that he had been peacefully protesting and following orders from officers, but still had to use a tennis racket and a salad bowl as shields against the projectiles.
-This lawsuit was one of many filed against the LAPD, which has spurred reforms such as training in the use of these kinds of projectiles.
+In 2020, Bond was shot and injured by a police projectile during a protest in response to the murder of George Floyd by police.
+Bond claimed that he had been peacefully protesting and following officers’ orders, but he still had to use a tennis racket and a salad bowl as shields against the officers’ projectiles.
+This lawsuit was one of many filed against the LAPD that spurred reforms such as new training in the use of projectiles.

 Policy changes